bio-portfolio/bio-portfolio.github.io/blog/permanent-therapies.md

 - **LDL cholesterol:** Often elevated (80-120 mg/dL) where optimal is <70 mg/dL
 - **Kidney function:** Otherwise Normal
 - **Liver function:** Normal

+### Future Tests
+- **DunedinPACE:** Measure rate of epigenetic aging, where 1 is population average, and 0.5 is record slowest